 What are rajas?

-Rajas are strips of poblano peppers that are roasted and peeled, then combined with sautéed onions.
-They traditionally have Mexican cream and cheese added.
+Rajas are strips of poblano peppers that are roasted and peeled, then combined with sautéed onions, garlic, Mexican cream and cheese.

 Open the peeled pepper up and remove the seeds and membrane, then slice into thin strips.
-Combine them with the sautéed onions and you’re done.
+You may want to consider wearing gloves, if you have sensitive skin.

 Yes.
 If you don’t want to roast and peel them, you can absolutely slice them up and sauté them with the onions.
 They’ll have the skin on, which some people don’t like, but it is your preference.